jdelcasti26/fermi-lab/REPRODUCIBILITY.md

 ## Directory Structure

-To reproduce the results, place all available source files in a common root directory with the following structure:
+To reproduce the results, place all available source files under /src and /examples in a common root directory with the following structure:

-/src
-/examples
 /params
 /master
 /initials
 /results

 The role of each directory is as follows:

-- **/src**
-  Core MATLAB source files implementing the QITE and MT-QITE algorithms.

-- **/examples**
-  Driver scripts (`reported_XXXX.m`) corresponding to specific figures or datasets reported in the manuscript.

 - **/params**
   Configuration files (JSON and auxiliary `.m` files) defining model parameters and runtime options.